-Homework 40%
+Online homework 20%

+Turn-in homework 20%

-Two in-class exams 30%
+Two in-class exams 35%

-Final exam 30%
+Final exam 25%

 A score of 80% or more will guarantee an A- or better, 60% a B- or better, 40% a C- or better, and 20% a D- or better.
 The curve may be adjusted somewhat lower than this.
 GMS 91 is graded on a credit/no credit basis.
 This means that the registrar will automatically convert your grade to credit if you earned at least a C and no credit, if you earned a C- or less.
-To give you a better idea of what these grades mean, here is a chart:
+You need to earn 45% or higher for a C. To give you a better idea of what these grades mean, here is a chart:

-Grade University policy What this means in GMS 91 A outstanding achievement; available only for the highest accomplishment You are thoroughly familiar with all the mathematics covered in the course, can do all of the homework exercises, and can use the concepts you learned in this course to solve unfamiliar problems comparable in complexity to those done in class and on the homework.
-You are able to explain and justify your thinking in clear and compelling terms. В praiseworthy performance; definitely above average You are familiar with all the mathematics covered in the course, can do most of the homework exercises, and can use the concepts you learned in this course to solve most unfamiliar problems comparable in complexity to those done in class and on the homework.
-You are able to explain and justify your thinking well and quite precisely.
-C average; awarded for satisfactory performance; the most common under- graduate grade You are familiar with most of the mathematics covered in the course, can do the majority of the homework exercises, and can use the concepts you learned in this course to solve many unfamiliar problems comparable in complexity to those done in class and on the homework.
+Grade University policy What this means in GMS 90 A outstanding achievement; available only for the highest accomplishment You are thoroughly familiar with all the mathematics covered in the course, can do all of the homework exercises, and can use the concepts you learned in this course to solve unfamiliar problems comparable in complexity to those done in class and on the homework.
+You are able to explain and justify your thinking in clear and compelling terms. В praiseworthy perfor- mance; definitely above average You are familiar with all the mathematics covered in the course, can do most of the homework exercises, and can use the concepts you learned in this course to solve most unfamiliar problems comparable in complexity to those done in class and on the homework.
+You are able to explain and justify your thinking well and quite precisely. С average; awarded for satisfactory performance; the most common under- graduate grade You are familiar with most of the mathematics covered in the course, can do the majority of the homework exercises, and can use the concepts you learned in this course to solve many unfamiliar problems comparable in complexity to those done in class and on the homework.
 You are able to explain and justify your thinking.
-D minimally passing; less than the typical under- graduate achievement You are familiar with the majority of the mathematics covered in the course, can do many of the homework exercises, and can use the concepts you learned in this course to solve some unfamiliar problems comparable in complexity to those done in class and on the homework.
+D minimally passing; less than the typical under- graduate achievement You are familiar with the majority of the mathematics cov- ered in the course, can do many of the homework exercises, and can use the concepts you learned in this course to solve some unfamiliar problems comparable in complexity to those done in class and on the homework.
 You are able to explain and justify your thinking on some problems.
-F failing You have difficulty with the majority of the mathematics covered in the course, cannot do most of the homework exercises, and cannot use the concepts you learned in this course to solve unfamiliar problems comparable in complexity to those done in class and on the homework.
+F failing You have difficulty with the majority of the mathematics cov- ered in the course, cannot do most of the homework exercises, and cannot use the concepts you learned in this course to solve unfamiliar problems comparable in complexity to those done in class and on the homework.
 You cannot explain and justify your thinking on most problems.